MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/teams-connected-sites.md

 Today, Teams connected team sites and channel sites are created whenever a new Microsoft Team or private channel within a team is created.
 When you create a team in Microsoft Teams, a Microsoft 365 connected team site in SharePoint gets automatically created.
 This site is referred to as a *Teams connected team site*.
 This team site contains folders for each standard channel created from Microsoft Teams.
 This primary Teams connected team site is also known as the *parent team connected site*.
 <br>

-When you create a [private channel in Microsoft Teams](/MicrosoftTeams/private-channels), a seperate team site in SharePoint also gets automatically created.
+When you create a [private channel in Microsoft Teams](/MicrosoftTeams/private-channels), a separate team site in SharePoint also gets automatically created.
 These sites are called *Teams connected channel sites*, or just channel sites.
 <br>

 **Microsoft Teams and channel structure:**